Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 6) Pick the Cheap Car Rental Gateway

-One other criteria you can use, especially if you’re considering multiple options in Europe or the USA, is to do a quick search of car rental prices on Kayak or Hotwire.
+One other criteria you can use, especially if you’re considering multiple options in Europe or the USA, is to do a quick search of car rental prices on Kayak.
 Rental car prices don’t matter if you’re just planning a city vacation, but if you’re going to do a road trip or visit a sparsely populated area where you need your own wheels, the price of a rental car can have a big impact on your vacation budget.
 I’ve paid as much as $65 a day and as little as $4 a day.
 The difference between those extremes when you multiply that by seven is $427.

 7) Take a Cheap Train or Bus